-Yes, we know: team-building exercises, as well-intentioned as they are, have garnered a bit of a reputation.
+Yes, we know: team building activities, as well-intentioned as they are, have garnered a bit of a reputation.
 Suggest them and you may hear the same chorus of groans that greet a ‘dad’ joke.

 It doesn’t have to be that way.
-There are team building activities that are actually fun and surprisingly effective at building camaraderie.
+There are fun team building activities that surprisingly effective at building camaraderie.

 Why is it so important for teams to bond?